[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 /home/my_family/first_floor

-Before you move, you want to know what’s around you so you don’t kick the table.
+Before you move, you want to know what’s around you so you don’t have to kick the table.
 The ls (List) command is your hands feeling the surroundings.
-You can add options to see hidden items or details.
+You can add options to see hidden items or extra details.

 $ ls